ApachePointObservatory/TUI3/README.md

 ## Bug Reporting

 We want to hear from you!
-Contact us if you find a bug.
+Post an Issue on the issues tab if you find a bug.